1956 Summer Olympics

 Nine teams boycotted the Games for various reasons.
-Four teams (Egypt, Iraq, Cambodia and Lebanon) boycotted in response to the Suez Crisis (Note: Cambodia and Egypt competed in the equestrian events but boycotted the rest of the Games.), in which Egypt was invaded by Israel, France and the United Kingdom.
-Four teams (the Netherlands, Spain, Liechtenstein and Switzerland) boycotted in response to the Soviet invasion of Hungary, (Note: The Netherlands, Spain and Switzerland competed in the equestrian events but boycotted the rest of the Games.) and the People's Republic of China's boycott was in response to a dispute with the Republic of China over the right to represent China.
-The Soviet Union won the most gold and overall medals at these Games.
+Four teams (Egypt, Iraq, Cambodia and Lebanon) boycotted in response to the Suez Crisis, (Note: Cambodia and Egypt competed in the equestrian events, which took place prior to the Crisis, but boycotted the rest of the Games.) in which Egypt was invaded by Israel, France and the United Kingdom.
+Four teams (the Netherlands, Spain, Liechtenstein and Switzerland) boycotted in response to the Soviet invasion of Hungary, (Note: The Netherlands, Spain and Switzerland competed in the equestrian events, which took place prior to the Hungarian Revolution and its suppression by the Soviet Union, but boycotted the rest of the Games.) and the People's Republic of China's boycott was in response to a dispute with the Republic of China over the right to represent China.

 One of the most notable events of the games was a controversial water polo match between the Soviet Union and the defending champions, Hungary.
 The Soviet Union had recently suppressed an anti-authoritarian revolution in Hungary and violence broke out between the teams during the match, resulting in numerous injuries.
-When Hungary's Ervin Zádor suffered bleeding after being punched by Soviet Union's Valentin Prokopov, spectators attempted to join the violence, but they were blocked by police.
-The match was cancelled, with Hungary being declared the winner because they were in the lead.
+When Hungary's Ervin Zádor suffered bleeding after being punched by the Soviet Union's Valentin Prokopov, spectators attempted to join the violence, but they were blocked by police.
+The match was cancelled, with Hungary being declared the winner because they were in the lead 4–0.